reddvid/my-hugo-site/content/post/2021/12/rpn-news-released/index.md

 tags: ["RPN", "RPN News", "mobile apps", "apps", "Android", "iPhone", "Huawei"]
 categories: ["Apps", "Coding"]
-image: "/images/feat/rpn-news.png"
+featuredimage: "/images/feat/rpn-news.png"
 comments: true
 ogimage: "/images/og/rpn-news.png"
-resources:
-  - name: apple-feed
-    src: "/images/12-21/rpn-news/rpn-news-apple-1_.png"
 ---

 ## Update #2

 RPN News mobile app is now also available to download from Huawei AppGallery.
-Check the <a href="#download-here">download section</a> for the links!
+Check the <a class="link" href="#download-here">download section</a> for the links!

 ## Update #1

 The app is now available for iPhone on the App Store.
-See the <a href="#download-here">download section</a> below.
+See the <a class="link" href="#download-here">download section</a> below.

 <hr >